OpenPEPPOL/edec-codelists/README.md

 # Peppol eDEC Code Lists

-This repository is the working are of the Peppol eDEC Code Lists.
+This repository is the working area for the Peppol eDEC Code Lists.

 The latest code lists are always published at https://docs.peppol.eu/edelivery/codelists/